Table of Contents

-M1 Finance combines the automation and cost structure of robo-advisors with the customization and control of a full-service online brokerage, and the service is entirely free for individual investors.
+M1 Finance combines the automation of a robo-advisor with the customization and control of a full-service online brokerage, and the service is entirely free for individual investors.
 If you are looking to create a diversified investment portfolio, M1 Finance is nearly impossible to beat.

 Existing robo-advisors offer fully managed, passive portfolios.
 After completing a basic risk tolerance questionnaire at signup, these firms recommend a portfolio comprised of widely-diversified, index ETFs.
 The recommended portfolio will differ according to each investor’s risk tolerance, but all investors utilize the same index ETFs.

 The result is a fairly standardized process, where risk-averse investors own a portfolio that is more heavily weighted toward bond ETFs and risk-tolerant investors maintain significant exposure to stock ETFs.
 This asset allocation is maintained for the life of the account through automated rebalancing.

 M1 Finance retains some of the best robo-features while allowing investors to customize and control their investment portfolio.
 Instead of relying on a predefined set of index ETFs, M1 Finance allows the investor to select from thousands of publicly traded stocks and ETFs.
 The portfolio can be updated and modified at any time, providing flexibility and freedom.